cgzones/docker-deb-builder/README.md

     ./build -i container-deb-builder:22.04 -o output -d dependencies ~/my-package-source

+### Native builds for foreign architectures

+By default all packages are build for the architecture the host is running on.
+Docker and Podman however support running containers under a foreign architecture via QEMU.
+This emulation is quite slower than standard cross- compiling but enables native builds, which for example includes running tests.

+First install the required system packages:

+    apt install binfmt-support qemu-user-static

+Distinct images needs to be build for each architecture via the flag `--platform`, e.g. for arm64:

+    podman build -t container-deb-builder-arm64:sid -f Dockerfile-Debian-bookworm-12 --platform arm64 .

+---
+**Note**:

+Podman remembers the last architecture used for a local image, so be sure to specify the correct platform for further usage (especially if the name of the image is used multiple times).

+---

+Building packages then works just by using the particular images.

 ## Limitations

 * Since the package specific build dependencies are installed into the